MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 1. `null` if an update with the specified state doesn't currently exist.
 This occurs in the following scenarios:

-   1. The end-user hasn't installed any CodePush updates yet, and therefore, no metadata is available for any updates, regardless what you specify as the `updateState` parameter.
+   1. The end-user hasn't installed any CodePush updates yet, and that's why no metadata is available for any updates, regardless what you specify as the `updateState` parameter.

    2. The end-user installed an update of the binary (for example from the store), which cleared away the old CodePush updates, and gave precedence back to the JS binary in the binary.
 Therefore, it would exhibit the same behavior as #1